Safari overview.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Some lodges include drinks with exclusion of premium/imported wines and spirits.
+Some lodges include both alcoholic and none-alcoholic drinks with exclusion of premium drinks.

-Day 3: Gorilla tracking – Afternoon Gorilla lab visit
+Day 3: Gorilla tracking – Afternoon visit to Gorilla lab and Ride for a woman project.

-This beautiful park is a UNESCO World Heritage Site and home to over 50% of the world’s remaining Gorillas.
 The rainforest is spectacular, heavily vegetated, and dense landscape crisscrossed by numerous animal trails, allowing access for trekkers.
 The time taken to find the Gorillas depends on Gorilla movements and in most cases, they are either looking for food or simply taking time to walk in their territory.
+Most importantly, all trekkers move at the pace of the slowest person.

-In the afternoon, Visit Dr. Gladys’ Conservation through Public Health (CTPH) center.
+In the afternoon, you have an option to visit Dr. Gladys’ Conservation through Public Health (CTPH) center.
 This is a non-profit organization that promotes conservation by improving the quality of life of the people living around protected areas.
-CTPH focuses on human and wildlife coexistence in and around protected area.
-It’s at Conservation through Public Health that samples from the Gorillas are examined as part of the health observation process to ensure the good health of Gorillas.
-If you are lucky, you may meet the founder (Dr. Gladys Kalema).
-If not at the center, you are assured of meeting one of her team members who will take you through detailed explanation and experiments of their day-to-day job to ensure animals and local community health is taken care of.
-Listen to their stories and you will fall in love with Mountain Gorillas.
+CTPH focuses on human and wildlife coexistence in and around protected areas.
+It’s at this center that samples from the Gorillas are examined as part of the health observation process to ensure the good health of Gorillas.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Some lodges include drinks with exclusion of premium/imported wines and spirits.
+Some lodges include both alcoholic and none-alcoholic drinks with exclusion of premium drinks.

 Day 4: Walk to the waterfalls – Afternoon Batwa experience.

-Alternatively, go for a morning Forest walk to the waterfalls (included in the package).
-This is a perfect way to experience the depth of impenetrable forest.
+Alternatively, go for a morning forest walk to the waterfalls.
+This is a perfect and most affordable way to experience the depth of Bwindi impenetrable forest.
 Starting from Buhoma – at the north gate, Munyaga river trail gets you to beautiful pristine waterfalls.
-The sounds of the forest and the gentle cover of morning mist makes your walk enchanting.
-Along the way you will see plenty of flora and fauna, black and white colobus monkeys, blue monkeys, lots of colorful butterflies, orchids, tree ferns, epiphytic ferns.
+The sounds of the forest and the gentle cover of morning mist make your walk enchanting.
+Along the way you will see plenty of flora and fauna, black and white Colobus monkeys, blue monkeys, lots of colorful butterflies, orchids, tree ferns, epiphytic ferns.

-A hike to the Batwa community, will enrich you with the history of these historical people.
-You will enjoy demonstrations and storytelling sessions of how the Batwa lived before they left the forest in favor of conservation programs.
+A hike to the Batwa community, will enrich you with the history their history, indulge in demonstrations and storytelling sessions of how the Batwa lived before they left the forest in favor of conservation programs.
 They will make fire using very simple tools (sticks and stones) and take you back to the old stone age period.
-You may participate in the mock hunting exercise, learn how to use a bow and arrow, and can taste the local meals and drinks, and participate in traditional dances.
+You may participate in the mock hunting exercise, learn how to use a bow and arrow, and can taste the local meals and drinks, participate in traditional dances and local language lessons.

 Standard inclusions: All Meals (Breakfast, Lunch, and Dinner).

-Some lodges include drinks with exclusion of premium/imported wines and spirits.
+Some lodges include both alcoholic and none-alcoholic drinks with exclusion of premium drinks.

-You will arrive Entebbe airport by 1125hrs (sometimes earlier).
-If you have a connecting international/regional flight today, ensure it’s scheduled to depart Entebbe not earlier than 1345hrs.
+The earliest flight arrives Entebbe airport at 1125hrs (+/-).
+If you have a connecting on an international/regional flight today, ensure it’s scheduled to depart Entebbe not earlier than 1345hrs.

-On arrival at Entebbe airport, you will be assisted through customs and connect to your international/regional flight.
+On arrival at Entebbe airport, you will be directed through to customs and connect to your international/regional flight.

-If you have more than 4 hours layover from 11am, Adventure consults offers various options.
+If you have more than 4 hours layover, Adventure consults have got exciting offers to make your day more relaxing.

 • Complementary transfer to the nearby restaurant (outside the airport) where you will have an early lunch (on own account), then later transfer back to the airport in time for your flight.

-• Day room at a hotel near Entebbe airport (on payment of supplement).
+• Day room at a hotel near Entebbe airport.
+This will be on payment of supplement and advance reservation is a requirement.

 Accommodation options.